Dental insurance made easy at Tend

 How can I check what my out-of-network benefits are?

-You can always check with your insurance company to find out what they are and how much they cover.
-However, the Tend insurance team can check for you and give you an exact break down.
-All we need is your Carrier name and subscriber ID.
+You can always check with your insurance provider to better understand your coverage and benefits.
+If you prefer, the Tend insurance team can review your plan for you and provide an estimate of what may be covered and what you may owe, based on the information available at the time.
+All we need is your carrier name and subscriber ID.

 - How can my exams be $0 if I am out-of-network?